 Is your pantry organisation all over the place?
-You know, a dishevelled mess teeming with unused jars and sauces well past their use by date?
-Get organised and give your pantry a new look with these helpful pantry organisation ideas.
+You know, a dishevelled mess teeming with unused jars and sauces well past their expiration date?
+Get organised and give your pantry a new look with these helpful pantry design ideas.

 Step 1: Clean and clear